Where to Get an X-ray in Clio, MI

 X-rays are used to examine various body parts and conditions, so they come in several different types:

 If you need an X-ray appointment, contact Clio Urgent Care in Clio, MI, today or simply walk in!
 We offer accurate X-ray services.
 For more information, contact us or schedule an appointment online.
 We are conveniently located at 4272 W. Vienna Road Clio, MI 48420.
-We serve patients from Clio MI, Vienna Twp MI, Montrose MI, Birch Run MI, Millington MI, Mount Morris MI, Flushing MI, and Otisville MI.
+We serve patients from Clio MI, Montrose MI, Birch Run MI, Mount Morris MI, Beecher MI, Genesee County, MI, and surrounding areas.